MortalreminderPT/MortalreminderPT/README.md

 ## Norlin

-Norlin is a creative modern theme with a clean design specially created for dark themes lovers.
+Norlin is a creative modern theme with a clean design specially created for dark theme lovers.

 Norlin theme is fully responsive and looks great on mobile devices.
 It features a beautiful and modern design that is best suited for personal or corporate blogs.
 You can easily customize the theme by changing the accent colors, widget arrangement, and more.